alejandroschuler/r4ds-courses/0-intro-plotting.md

 ?function_name
 ```
 gives you information about what the function does
 - Google is your friend.
-Try "function_name R language" or "how do I X in R?"
+Try "function_name R language" or "how do I X in R?".
+I also strongly recommend using "tidyverse" in your queries or the name of a tidyverse package (more in a moment) that has related functions
 - stackoverflow is your friend.
 It might take some scrolling, but you will eventually find what you need

 Quadratic Equation